pixijs/pixijs/bundles/pixi.js-node/README.md

 // and the root stage PIXI.Container.
 const app = new PIXI.Application();

-// TODO: this will be replaced with the new `Assets` package
 // load a sprite
 const bunnyTexture = await PIXI.Assets.load('assets/bunny.png');
 // create sprite from texture